rectorphp/getrector-com/resources/blog/posts/2024/2024-05-07-introducing-play-with-ast-page.md

     Do you want to know what the AST structure from a PHP Source code?
 The getrector.com will help you with new interactive form.
 ---

-Even for experienced Rector user, it may be need manual try and error to decide which `Node` to be used when creating new Rector rule or refactor existing one.
-We are here to help you, that you can play before decide which `Node` you want to use to refactor your code.
+Even for experienced Rector users, manual trial and error may be needed to decide which `Node` to use when creating a new Rector rule or refactoring an existing one.
+We are here to help you so that you can play before deciding which `Node` you want to use to refactor your code.

-We created new "Play with AST" page for you: [https://getrector.com/ast](https://getrector.com/ast), that you can:
+We created a new "Play with AST" page for you: [https://getrector.com/ast](https://getrector.com/ast), that you can:

 * Insert a PHP source code
-* Get All AST structure from source code
+* Get All AST structure from the source code
-* Get Only AST structure for part of the code (click part of PHP source code)
+* Get Only AST structure for part of the code (click a part of the PHP source code)
 * Get node types can be used on `Rector::getNodeTypes()`

 <br>